jtorde/uav_trajectory_optimizer_gurobi/Readme.md

 rosservice call /SQ01s/window     #Half-flip with translation
 ```

-## Use with an external simulator or hardware:
+## Use with an external simulator or hardware
 This code can also be used with an external simulation, or run onboard a real UAV.